costel-madalin-grecu/CoSVN-GUI/README.md

 	THE STORY OF THE PROJECT

 	I created this project because I wasn't able to find a tool to satisfy my needs.
-In my daily activity, I do allot of code-review, watch history, how differences and none of tools I found for Ubuntu 15 was good enough for me.
+In my daily activity, I do allot of code-review, watch history, show differences and none of tools I found for Ubuntu 15 was good enough for me.
 So I decided to create my own tool.
 And, after few sleepless nights I created ... something.
 Is not perfect, is  not complete, but it works and satisfied my needs.
 So I decided to share it.

 	HOW TO BUILD